Office Hours

 I am currently a Ph.D. student in Sociocultural and Linguistic Anthropology at UIUC.
 I live as a guest on the lands of the Peoria, Kaskaskia, Piankashaw, Wea, Miami, Mascoutin, Odawa, Sauk, Mesquaki, Kickapoo, Potawatomi, Ojibwe, and Chickasaw Nations.

-I was initially trained as a lawyer.
 I hold an LL.B. from Pontificia Universidad Javeriana (Colombia) , an LL.M. and a J.S.D.
 (Ph.D. in Law) from Cornell University, and a post-graduate degree in Criminal Procedure from Universidad Externado de Colombia.
-After obtaining my J.S.D. degree, I switched to Anthropology to recenter legal knowledge and praxis as ethnographic objects of study.

 Research Interests

 This line of study has led me to numerous research paths.
 First, I am interested in the production, socialization, and diffusion of legal knowledge and praxis.
-Within this line of inquiry, I am currently researching Latin American Legal Graduates pursuing legal training and professional opportunities in the U.S. I am also interested in what law schools at sites of production and reproduction of legal knowledge reveal about transnational knowledge production hierarchies.
+Within this line of inquiry, I am currently researching Latin American, European, and Latino/a/e/x Legal Graduates pursuing legal training and professional opportunities in the U.S. I am also interested in what law schools at sites of the production and reproduction of legal knowledge reveal about transnational knowledge-production hierarchies.
 I also inquired about what legal education evinces regarding globalization and its disjunctures across different historical periods.

-Second, I have also studied the flow of legal knowledge and practices through the conceptual tool of Legal Transplants, particularly in Criminal Procedure, Comparative Law, Evidence Law, Constitutional Law, and Evidentiary Reasoning.
+Second, I have also studied the flow of legal knowledge and practice through the conceptual lens of Legal Transplants, particularly in Criminal Procedure, Comparative Law, Evidence Law, Constitutional Law, and Evidentiary Reasoning.
 I have researched criminal justice reforms throughout Latin America in the late 1990s and early 2000s.
-I researched the legal transplant of the evidentiary standard of proof, Beyond a Reasonable Doubt, to Colombian criminal procedure.
+I researched the legal transplantation of the evidentiary standard of proof, "beyond a Reasonable Doubt," into Colombian criminal procedure.
 I focused on how local legal actors transplanted and mobilized different jurisprudential and epistemological theories of standards of evidence across the transnational legal field.

-Third, I collaborate on research examining lawyers' role in producing knowledge and praxis related to protecting the environment and their relationships with Latin American Indigenous, Black, and Peasant communities.
-My research in this area has focused primarily on Colombia and Ecuador; yet, I have also collaborated with scholars and activists in Peru and Brazil at the intersection of Gender and the Amazon.
+Third, I collaborate on research examining lawyers' roles in producing knowledge and praxis related to protecting the environment and their relationships with Latin American Indigenous, Black, and Peasant communities.
+My research in this area has focused primarily on Colombia and Ecuador; yet, I have also collaborated with scholars and activists in Peru and Brazil.
 On the one hand, I have researched how lawyers conceptualize their role and the conceptual frameworks they deploy in discussions of the environment and human and more-than-human relations.
 I have also examined how lawyers reproduce and challenge theories of those relations.
 Furthermore, I have collaborated with scholars and activists pursuing their research and agendas.
 I have also researched the uses of constitutional law by lawyers and Indigenous, Black, and Peasant communities within these discussions.

 Research Description

-I study the experiences of international graduate legal students from Latin America pursuing legal education in the U.S. amid current transformations in the global and local contexts.
-As someone also trained as a lawyer, I am interested in exploring different aspects of the socialization process that international graduate students undergo at U.S. law schools and how global and local political, economic, and social factors inform these educational processes.
+I study the experiences of international graduate legal students from Europe, Latin America, and Latino/a/e/x pursuing legal education in the U.S. amid current transformations in the global and local contexts.
+As someone also trained as a lawyer, I am interested in exploring different aspects of the socialization process that graduate and professional students undergo at U.S. law schools and how global and local political, economic, and social factors inform these educational processes.
 My research intersects the fields of legal anthropology, education (College, Graduate, and Post-Graduate), youth, and migration.

 Education